Boeing assigns senior executive to oversee military tanker program

-NEW YORK (Reuters) - Boeing Co said on Thursday it had temporarily assigned a top executive to oversee its overbudget KC-46 military aerial refueling tanker program.
+NEW YORK, July 30 (Reuters) - Boeing Co said on Thursday it had temporarily assigned a top executive to oversee its overbudget KC-46 military aerial refueling tanker program.

 Boeing Chief Executive Officer Dennis Muilenburg said in a company memo that Scott Fancher, who heads commercial aircraft development, would take on “a special interim assignment to provide senior executive oversight and increased management support to the tanker.”